There's no end to the weird and wonderful places you can explore in the UK

 • Stick close to the shore if you’re using inflatables.

-• If swimming, be realistic about your ability – the sea is a much harsher environment than your local swimming pool.
+• If swimming, be realistic about your ability and remember the sea is a much harsher environment than your local swimming pool.

 • Don’t enter the water under any circumstances between solid red flags.